Building a Web App to Talk with AI Using OpenAI's Realtime API

 └── package.json

-It's a regular Nuxt SSR application, but a relay server for the Realtime API is prepared under the server directory.
+It's a normal Nuxt SSR application, but we have prepared a relay server to the Realtime API under the server

 From here, I will explain an overview of each component.